JimiIT92/NameTagKeeper/README.md

 If you find any bug related to a new version of one of these, please report them to the [Issue Tracker](https://github.com/JimiIT92/NameTagKeeper/issues).

-# 📖 Documentation

-You can find any information about NameTagKeeper inside the [Wiki](https://github.com/JimiIT92/NameTagKeeper/wiki).

 # 👨🏼‍💻 How to contribute
 You can add your contribute to the project via [Pull Requests](https://github.com/JimiIT92/NameTagKeeper/pulls).

 # 🖥 Downloads

-You can download NameTagKeeper from the [Sponge Ore]().
+You can download NameTagKeeper from the [Sponge Ore](https://ore.spongepowered.org/Francesco_Jimi/Name-Tag-Keeper/versions).

 This is the only place where I directly upload new releases.
 Every other website shouldn't be trusted.